IJU Public Affairs Forum Series

 Of the sixteen speakers who made presentations during the quarterly IPAF Series (2006-2009), two came from outside the country: Professor Kole Omotoso, writer and social critic, from South Africa and Ms Bisi Adeleye-Fayemi, a foremost feminist theorist and leader, co-founder and Executive Director, African Women’s Development Fund, Accra, Ghana.
 (She relocated to Nigeria in October 2010 when her husband, Dr. Kayode Fayemi, became the Governor of Ekiti State).
 And one can add Ghana-born Dr. Victoria Kwakwa, who was the Lead Economist in the World Bank’s Abuja Office when she made a presentation at one of the IPAF quarterly sessions in 2006.
 Other speakers included the Ambassador of Benin Republic in Nigeria, Dr. Mouftaou Laleye, Professors Jide Osuntokun and Tunde Adeniran (former Ambassadors of Nigeria in Germany in the 1990s and 2000s respectively) and Senator Bode Olajumoke.

 Professor Adele Jinadu, one of Africa’s leading political theorists, was the speaker at the first annual IPAF session held in 2011.
-The speaker at the 2012 IPAF session that was organized in the form of a Public Lecture was Ms Amal Pepple, a former Minister of Lands, Housing and Urban Development and a former Head of the Civil Service of the Federation.
-The three other speakers at the annual IPAF sessions were Dr. Joe Abah (2013), former National Programme Manager, State Partnership for Accountability, Responsiveness and Capability (SPARC), funded by the United Kingdom’s Department for International Development (DFID) and currently Director-General of the Bureau of Public Service Reform (BPSR); Professor Olabisi Aina (2014), Professor of Sociology at Obafemi Awolowo University and founding Director, Centre for Gender and Development Studies, Ekiti State University; and Dr Afeikhena Jerome (2015), National Coordinator, State Peer Review Mechanism, Nigeria Governors’ Forum.
+The speaker at the 2012 IPAF session that was organized in the form of a Public Lecture was Ms. Amal Pepple, a former Minister of Lands, Housing and Urban Development and a former Head of the Civil Service of the Federation.
+The three other speakers at the annual IPAF sessions were Dr. Joe Abah (2013), former National Programme Manager, State Partnership for Accountability, Responsiveness and Capability (SPARC), funded by the United Kingdom’s Department for International Development (DFID) and a former Director-General of the Bureau of Public Service Reform (BPSR); Professor Olabisi Aina (2014), Professor of Sociology at Obafemi Awolowo University and founding Director, Centre for Gender and Development Studies, Ekiti State University; and Dr Afeikhena Jerome (2015), a former National Coordinator, State Peer Review Mechanism, Nigeria Governors’ Forum.